Why study this course

 Careers and placements

 Business degrees give students a broad range of skills which are valued by a range of employers in the private and public sectors.
-In 2015/16, 92% of the School’s graduates who were available for work reported they were in employment and/or further study within six months of graduating.

 In addition to the central University Careers Service, you will benefit from a dedicated on-site Careers and Placements service to help you find internships, job opportunities and gives you access to business-industry specific advice, training and guidance.

 - HR Manager

 - Marketing Executive